JonathonDavis/Awesome-Iguanas/README.md

 ## DISCLAIMER

-> This tool is for testing and academic purposes all responses from IguanaGPT should NOT be considered axioms.
+> This tool is for testing and academic purposes; all responses from IguanaGPT should NOT be considered axioms.
-> LLM scores can vary in quality even on a session to session basis.
+> LLM scores can vary in quality even on a session-to-session basis.
 Using this tool
 > as your only benchmark for software quality can have serious consequences.
-It is the
+The
-> end users responsibility to ensure that their programs are adequately tested for quality assurance.
+> end user are responsible for ensuring that their programs are adequately tested for quality assurance.
 > Developers assume no liability and are not responsible for any damage caused by this tool and software.

 ## CREDIT